Experiments in chocolate

 In celebration of our 10 years of writing this blog, we did a talk, Incomplete History of SF Artisan Chocolate, about the 3 pioneers of local artisan chocolate, and the veterans chocolatiers who have been making chocolate and confections here in SFBA longer than we have been writing about it.

 A writer/designer, Nancy lives in Oakland with Ronnie, her husband of many years & fellow chocolate enthusiast.

 Date posted: May 7, 2019.
-This entry was posted in East Bay chocolate, Featured, Front page, Listed chocolate maker, Listed chocolatier, Local chocolate, North Bay, Peninsula chocolate, Recommended chocolatiers, San Francisco chocolate, South Bay chocolate and tagged Alexander's Patisserie, Basel B Inc., Cacoco, CocoTutti, Fera'wyn's Artisan Chocolates, flying noir, International Chocolate Salon, Kokak Chocolates, Michael's Chocolates, Mojo Bakes!
+This entry was posted in East Bay chocolate, Events, Featured, Front page, Listed chocolate maker, Listed chocolatier, Local chocolate, North Bay, Peninsula chocolate, Recommended chocolatiers, San Francisco chocolate, South Bay chocolate and tagged Alexander's Patisserie, Basel B Inc., Cacoco, CocoTutti, Fera'wyn's Artisan Chocolates, flying noir, International Chocolate Salon, Kokak Chocolates, Michael's Chocolates, Mojo Bakes!
 SF, R&J Toffees, Rainy Day Chocolate, Raphio Chocolate, Socola Chocolatier, TasteTV, The Good Chocolate.
 Bookmark the permalink.